Aliases for B4GALT1 Gene

 GeneCards Summary for B4GALT1 Gene

 B4GALT1 (Beta-1,4-Galactosyltransferase 1) is a Protein Coding gene.
-Diseases associated with B4GALT1 include congenital disorder of glycosylation, type iid and shaheen syndrome.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and cytoskeletal protein binding.
-An important paralog of this gene is B4GALT7.
+Diseases associated with B4GALT1 include Congenital Disorder Of Glycosylation, Type Iid and Immunodeficiency 47.
+Among its related pathways are Pre-NOTCH Expression and Processing and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and cytoskeletal protein binding.
+An important paralog of this gene is B4GALT2.